 We’d focus on keywords which make ordering our pizzas sound easy and enticing.
 We’d also highlight the website on our offline touchpoints.
 Though we’d also include other contact methods (e.g. a phone number) as some customers prefer direct contact.

 We’d also research what questions customers are most likely to have about our offer.
 For this case study, we’ve assumed their key questions are :-

 - is it affordable?

 These questions would then shape the content on our landing page.
 We’d lead with our competitive advantage so customers know why they should choose us over other food delivery options.
 Then, we’d make sure we used images and copy to make our products look and sound appealing.
 And we’d make sure answers to key questions like delivery coverage and delivery cost were easy to find.

 When customers reach the next stage of the e-Commerce customer journey, they’re almost but not quite on the point of buying.

-The goal here is to nudge those who have doubts over the line into buying.
+The goal here is to nudge those who have doubts over the line.